UXLINK (UXLINK) Trading 17.8% Lower Over Last Week

-UXLINK (UXLINK) traded 9.2% lower against the US dollar during the 24 hour period ending at 15:00 PM ET on October 3rd.
-During the last seven days, UXLINK has traded down 17.8% against the US dollar.
-One UXLINK token can now be bought for about $0.50 or 0.00000825 BTC on popular cryptocurrency exchanges.
-UXLINK has a market capitalization of $85.18 million and $170.83 million worth of UXLINK was traded on exchanges in the last 24 hours.
+UXLINK (UXLINK) traded 0.1% higher against the dollar during the one day period ending at 18:00 PM E.T. on October 5th.
+During the last week, UXLINK has traded 17.8% lower against the dollar.
+One UXLINK token can now be bought for $0.56 or 0.00000905 BTC on cryptocurrency exchanges.
+UXLINK has a total market capitalization of $95.32 million and $174.83 million worth of UXLINK was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.